Upperthong: Community

 Village amenities include the parish church of St John, a village hall, a cricket field, and a fish & chip restaurant and takeaway.

 Upperthong is part of the Colne Valley constituency, which has been represented by Paul Davies of the Labour Party since the 2024 general election.

 Upperthong Junior and Infant School, of 198 children aged 4 to 11, in 2006 received an above average overall score in the key stage 1 and 2 league tables.
 The school received an overall rating of Grade 2 (Good), for all areas and overall effectiveness in its latest full Ofsted report of 2012, and achieved 'Good' again in 2017.

 Several roads in Upperthong form part of the southern section of National Route 68 of the National Cycle Network – the Pennine Cycleway.
 The route follows Upperthong Lane from its start in Holmfirth, and continues north westwards through the village, and out over the moor to Meltham.

 Upperthong has a cricket team in the Huddersfield Cricket League, and a football team who play in Division 4 of the Huddersfield and District Association League.
 The village holds the World Welly Wanging Championships each year at the Village Gala on the last weekend in June.

-Two actors from the BBC comedy Last of the Summer Wine, Peter Sallis who played Clegg, and Bill Owen who played Compo, are buried at the parish church.
+Three actors from the BBC comedy Last of the Summer Wine, Peter Sallis who played Clegg, Bill Owen who played Compo and Bill Owen's son Tom Owen who played Tom Simmonite "Compo's son on the programme" are buried at the parish church.

 According to Streetlist.co.uk, Upperthong is equidistant from the cities of Leeds, Sheffield and Manchester, 19.1 miles (30.8 km) away.